Prag8855/aab/content/guides/housing-scams.md

 Date_created: 2024-02-21
 ---

-In Germany, it's really hard to [find a place to live](/guides/find-a-flat-in-berlin).
-People are desperate to find an apartment, and scammers take advantage of that.

-This guide explains common apartment scams, and how to avoid them.
+This guide describes common apartment scams in Germany, and how to avoid them.

 {% include "_blocks/tableOfContents.html" %}